New Northwest Arkansas fall learning event

 BENTONVILLE, Ark.
-(KNWA) — Local ladies with The Network of Executive Women hosted a fall learning event Wednesday afternoon, Nov.
+(KFTA) — Local ladies with The Network of Executive Women hosted a fall learning event Wednesday afternoon, Nov.
 6.

 Carla Harris, vice chairperson of wealth management at Morgan Stanley was appointed as a chair of the national women’s business council by President Barack Obama during 2013.
 She was at the event and discussed her life experiences.